Podcast Starter Kit: 7 Things You Need in 2023

 While recording and editing software can help to clean up your audio, it is also essential to consider the background noise in your space.

-Various options are available, so you can find something that fits your needs and budget.
+Various options are available to find something that fits your needs and budget.

 Some standard acoustic treatment options include sound-absorbing panels, diffusers, and bass traps.